duncantmiller/redwoodpowerfund.com/src/_posts/2024-10-29-introducing-rozero-labs-and-our-new-protoype-rozero-bot.md

 ### Introducing RoZero Bot aka RoZe

-Built on Stanford University's open-source [ALOHA platform](https://mobile-aloha.github.io/), RoZe allows a human operator to control two robotic arms with precision.
+Built on Stanford University researchers' open-source [ALOHA platform](https://mobile-aloha.github.io/), RoZe allows a human operator to control two robotic arms with precision.
 Its three onboard cameras and onboard laptop capture video and joint position data, which can then be used as machine learning training data to train a transformer neural network.

 This advanced system enables the transfer of skills to RoZe, allowing it to perform tasks autonomously after being trained by human demonstration.
 This leap forward in robotics and machine learning is enabled by the advancements in transformer neural networks, the technology behind Large Language Models like ChatGPT.
 Transformer neural networks are essentially prediction machines, but instead of using the to predict language tokens to write text, we use them to predict motion control signals to move RoZe.